itsalectric/643_Project_2/README.md

 3. Click “Add permissions” then “Attach policies” in the drop down
 4. Select the following permissions:
 	* AmazonEC2FullAccess
-	* AmazonEMRFullAccessPolicy_v2 (if you choose to use EMR instead of Flintstone)
+	* AmazonEMRFullAccessPolicy_v2 (if you choose to use EMR instead of Flintrock)
+	* AmazonElasticMapReduceforEC2Role (if you choose to use EMR instead of Flintrcock)
+	* AmazonS3FullAccess
 5. Then click Attach policies towards the end of the page
 6. Users must attach the Lab Role profile to EC2 instances which will be discussed in the next section